Teaonui Tehau

-Teaonui Tehau (born 1 September 1992) is a Tahitian footballer who plays as a striker or as a midfielder for A.S.
-Vénus.
+Teaonui Raymond Tehau (born 1 September 1992) is a Tahitian professional footballer who plays as a forward for Tahiti United.
 He is the cousin of the brothers Alvin Tehau, Lorenzo Tehau and Jonathan Tehau, all of them playing for Tahiti.

 International career

 He has represented Tahiti at both junior and senior level.
 He was also part of the history making 2012 OFC Nations Cup squad which won the tournament.